roopagopi12/test-repo/README.md

 # test-repo
-just playing with git commands
+just playing with git commands on a html project